 Jimi Hendrix’s Vox V846 Wah Pedal (Woodstock)

-According to Dave Weyer, who at the time worked on Jimi’s equipment, the wah pedal that he used that day was a modified Vox V846, made in the Sepulveda factory in California.
+According to Dave Weyer, who worked on Jimi’s equipment at the time, the wah pedal used at Woodstock was a modified Vox V846, manufactured in the Sepulveda factory in California.

 Jimi had a box of wah pedals, and I had, over the course of the year, worked on every one.
 But Jimi’s favorite was the yet-to-be-seen by the public, Sepulveda model with the TDK inductor and the high beta Motorola transistors.
 It can be identified by the lack of a Vox logo on the front, the relief where the logo was supposed to be glued on, a West Coast sticker on the bottom, and Jimi’s signature on the inside of the casing wall, applied at a difficult angle, but identifiable nonetheless — and, of course, the things he loved the most, the low noise and the sharp sweep, clearly audible in the Woodstock recordings.